Archived: Organofluorine Chemistry: Synthesis, Applications, Sources and Sustainability

 Organofluorine compounds are frequently encountered in the pharmaceutical, agrochemical and fine chemical industries.
 Often the selective introduction of a fluorine atom or functional group into a molecule can be challenging, particularly at scale, with chemists often designing synthetic routes in which fluorine is introduced through strategic sourcing of raw materials rather than synthetically.

-This two-day course aims to provide an overview of fluorination technology and synthetic methods- both traditional and state of the art- highlighting industrial application.
+This on line course aims to provide an overview of fluorination technology and synthetic methods- both traditional and state of the art- highlighting industrial application.
 Detailed case studies are used to provide context and workshops enable delegates to familiarize themselves with the chemistry described.

 - Unique properties of fluorine